Most Forgiving Putters In 2026 Tested And Reviewed

 Grip

-While not a rule, in general, more forgiving putter heads tend to be larger and have more weight, and they tend to have corresponding larger grips.
-That said, blade putters can have weight added to match a large grip, and traditionally thin “pistol” grips once popular with blade putters can be weighted to match a modern high-MOI, extra-large putter head as well.
+While not a rule, in general, more forgiving putters tend to be larger and have more weight, and they tend to have corresponding larger grips.
+That said, blade putters can have weight added to match a large grip, and traditionally thin “pistol” grips once popular with blade putters can be weighted to match a modern high-MOI, extra-large putter as well.

 When it comes to forgiveness, there has been a huge shift in grip preference in recent years with the advent of the SuperStroke style putter grips.
 These have proven to be more than just a quirk or a fad and many rave about their ability to keep the hands stable in the stroke, improving forgiveness by using the “big muscles” in the shoulders to roll the rock.